 Memorize cookie recipes and then pick up the right ingredients on the assembly line to create the baked goods.
-But beware: The quantities must also be observed.
+But make sure that you also observe the quantities.

-In this stealth platformer, you have to submerge into the walls, so that you don’t get discovered by the light rays.
+In this stealth platformer, you have to submerge into the walls, so that you do not get discovered by the light rays.

 In this lovely puzzle prototype you have to gather energy to make the next move.
 Sometimes you control two snakes at once or the tiles change their energy amount.

-Solve puzzles and pay for lemonade with fresh fishes in this charming, hand-drawn point’n’click adventure.
+Solve puzzles and pay for lemonade with fresh fishes in this charming, hand-drawn point and click adventure.

-A witch tries to steal your soul, so you have to catch it before it can reach the exit of each level.
-A fantastic speedrunning challenge.
+A witch tries to steal your soul, so you have to catch it before it reaches the exit of each level.